-The accompanying condensed consolidated financial statements are prepared assuming the Company will continue as a going concern.
-At September 30, 2019, the Company had an accumulated deficit of approximately \$10,731,617, negative working capital of approximately \$353,537 and net loss of approximately \$996,194 during the nine months ended September 30, 2019.
+The accompanying consolidated financial statements are prepared assuming the Company will continue as a going concern.
+At March 31, 2020, the Company had an accumulated deficit of \$11,400,038, negative working capital of \$719,067 and net loss of \$284,860 during the three months ended March 31, 2020.
 These factors raise substantial doubt about the Company's ability to continue as a going concern for one year from the issuance of the financial statements.
 The ability of the Company to continue as a going concern is dependent upon obtaining additional capital and financing.
 Management intends to attempt to raise additional funds by way of a public or private offering.
 While the Company believes in the viability of its strategy to raise additional funds, there can be no assurances to that effect.
-The condensed consolidated financial statements do not include any adjustments relating to classification of assets and liabilities that might be necessary should the Company be unable to continue as a going concern.
+Without additional capital, we will be unable to achieve our business objectives, and may be forced to curtail our operations, reduce headcount, and/or temporarily cease our operations until requisite capital is secured.
+The consolidated financial statements do not include any adjustments relating to classification of assets and liabilities that might be necessary should the Company be unable to continue as a going concern.